 Bias in Education

-As a group, Black immigrants have a better than average knowledge of English, but four in ten still need help learning the language.
+As a group, Black immigrants have a better than average knowledge of English, but four in 10 still need help learning the language.
 The disproportionate focus on Latinx immigrants in media creates a stereotype of English language learners that Black immigrants don’t match, which can make it harder for them to access the resources they need.
 As an example, an ESOL (English for Speakers of Other Languages) teacher described in an interview with Colorín Colorado, another teacher thinking her Black, English language learners were “in the wrong room.”
+These assumptions can be alienating to students who are often also facing racial discrimination for the first time.

 Research shows that teacher expectations can have a meaningful impact on student performance.
 Too often, implicit racial bias leads teachers to set lower expectations for Black students.
 The same is true for bias against students who are not native English speakers.
 Black immigrant students who don’t speak English well face a double bind of lowered expectations.
-A report on Black immigrant students found that even high-achieving students were deemed to be “academically inferior” if they were also English language learners.
+Despite studies indicating that Black immigrant children are well-prepared for schooling at home, a report on Black immigrant students found that even high-achieving students were deemed to be “academically inferior” if they were also English language learners.
 This can translate into measurable differences.

 A report from the U.S. Department of Education shows that Black, English language learners (ELLs) perform worse on reading and math exams than either non-Black ELLs or Black native speakers.
 Bias in schools can have even more serious consequences.
 Black students are more likely than non-Black students to be arrested for the same behaviors, which in turn funnels them into the criminal justice system.